Plug-and-Play Dramaturge: A Divide-and-Conquer Approach for Iterative Narrative Script Refinement via Collaborative LLM Agents: Methodology

 Guided by the GR, the Storyline Editor creatively enhances the plot by integrating engaging plot developments and deepening character motivations while maintaining the original settings to improve the overall plot structure.
 This editor applies early stopping during the detail refinement phase to prevent quality oscillation and ensure convergence.

-Following the feature decomposition strategy, two specialized editors implement granular modifications based on guidance routed by the Suggestion Router: \begin{itemize} \item The Scene Editor receives scene description-focused suggestions and generates enhanced scene descriptions by adding visual, atmospheric elements, and enriching sensory details. \item The Dialogue Editor receives dialogue-focused suggestions and generates enhanced dialogue by implementing psychological details and character-specific actions. \end{itemize}
+Following the feature decomposition strategy, two specialized editors implement granular modifications based on guidance routed by the Suggestion Router: \begin{itemize}[topsep=0pt,itemsep=1pt,parsep=0pt] \item The Scene Editor receives scene description-focused suggestions and generates enhanced scene descriptions by adding visual, atmospheric elements, and enriching sensory details. \item The Dialogue Editor receives dialogue-focused suggestions and generates enhanced dialogue by implementing psychological details and character-specific actions. \end{itemize}

 After reading the revised script, the Script Description Editor updates the title to align with the refined thematic direction and revises character descriptions to ensure consistency in psychological and behavioral representation.